General Information on Rafting in Colorado

 MAD Adventures does not assume liability for personal injuries or death.

-Please know that we cannot allow anyone impaired by drugs, including alcohol, to go on any of our trips.
-No refund will be made.
+Please know that we cannot allow anyone impaired by drugs (legal or illegal), including alcohol, to go on any of our trips.
+No refund will be made if you are turned away.

 As a participating board member for the Colorado River Outfitters Association (CROA) MAD Adventures recommends everyone in your group view the CROA Safety Video prior to arriving at our office.